-2.1 Student Services Center
+2.1.
+Student Services Center (SSC)

 The Student Services Center is responsible for administering student records and serves as a resource for students.
-We also help students integrate to AAU community, encourage their service to the community, and organize events.
-The Student Services Center on the ground floor of the main building is your contact place for matter related to processing requests, registration and obtaining various confirmations.
+We also help students with nostrification, visa processes, transcripts, and more.
+The Student Services Center on the ground floor of the main building is your contact place for matters related to processing requests, registration and obtaining various confirmations.
+Contact the SSC at ssc@aauni.edu.